breadoliveoilsalt/jlox-compiler-in-ts/README.md

   the evaluation.
 So it will look like our error boundary is failing to catch the error.
   - See [here](https://stackoverflow.com/questions/59716534/try-catch-issues-with-nested-functons-in-javascript) for a description.

+#### The order of following grammar rules and recursive descent
+- Just because this is a "recursive descent" grammar, it does not mean that the grammar rules are evaluated strictly from top to bottom.
+Nor does it mean that when you get to the bottom and have a parenthetical, that you must jump to the very top of the grammar.
+  - Failing to recognize this caused a number of bugs along the way.
+  - Examples of how the grammar can jump around, not go strictly in one direction and then loop:
+    - For example, `statement` is the top grammar rule.
+Building a `parenthetical` node is one of the last.
+BUT parenthetical jumps to `buildExpression`, not `buildStatement`.
+In other words, to evaluate what is inside parentheses, we jump to a rule somewhere in the middle of the grammar.
+    - On a similar theme of not going strictly in one direction, note that `buildStatement` jumps *over* `buildExpressionStatement`, going straight to `buildExpression`, if the condition for an expression token is met.

+#### Recursion can be cool
+- I'm proud of realizing that `parse` can be a recursive function and implementing it that way.